MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 - Applicable: This issue applies to 1910 and earlier releases.
 - Cause: Unable to connect to the Privileged Endpoint (ERC VMs) from a computer running a non-English version of Windows.
 - Remediation: This is a known issue that has been fixed in releases later than 1910.
-As a workaround you can run the **New-PSSession** and **Enter-PSSession** Powershell cmdlets using the **en-US** culture; for examples, set the culture using this script: https://resources.oreilly.com/examples/9780596528492/blob/master/Use-Culture.ps1.
+As a workaround you can run the **New-PSSession** and **Enter-PSSession** PowerShell cmdlets using the **en-US** culture; for examples, set the culture using this script: https://resources.oreilly.com/examples/9780596528492/blob/master/Use-Culture.ps1.
 - Occurrence: Rare

 ### Virtual machine scale set